gguynn/applicant-senior-front-end-engineer-master/README.md

 [MERGED PULL REQUEST 5](https://github.com/gguynn/applicant-senior-front-end-engineer-master/pull/5)

-### Summary
+### Extra

 Thank you for reviewing this exercise.
 Revisions and further excersies will be done upon request.
 Please excuse typos in commit messages.
+Mahalo!

 *Total hours:* 22